-6. Payment Assignment

-Is payment assigned to another party? ☐ Yes (Please fill out all the sections below.) ☐ No (Please skip Section 6 and complete all others.)

-Assignment Request

-I,, the applicant or authorized representative of the applicant as specified on the N form, hereby assign the right to receive payment for the above noted reservation under the NSHP to the following individual and request that payment be forwarded to this individual or entity at the address below.
-A STD-204 must be submitted for person/entity receiving the payment, if it is not already on record with the Energy Commission.
-I or entity

-Name:

-Address:

-Phone Number:

-responsible for complying with the requirements of the NSHP and will remain liable for any tax consequences associated verservation payment, despite the payment's assignment.
-I further understand that I may revoke this payment assignment a prior to the Energy Commission's processing of the payment by providing written notice to the Energy Commission's Rene Energy Office. t any time

-Signature: Date:

-Name: Title:

-7. Signatures

-The undersigned party declares under penalty of perjury that the information in this form and the supporting documentation herewith is true and correct to the best of his or her knowledge.
-The party further declares under penalty of perjury that the statements are true and correct to the best of his or her knowledge: (1) The electrical generating system described above and in any attached documents meets the terms and conditions of Commission's NSHP, and has been installed as of the date stated below.
-(2) The electrical generating system described above and in any attached documents is properly interconnected to the utidistribution grid and has been issued utility approval to operate the system as interconnected to the distribution grid, or receive utility approval to operate the system as interconnected to the distribution grid no later than 90 calendar days reservation expiration date.
-(3) The rated electrical output of the generating system, the physical location of the system, and the equipment identified following the Energy ility or will after the
+6 Payment Accignment 6.
+Payment Assignment Is payment assigned to another party?
+Yes (Please fill out all the sections below.)
+No (Please skip Section 6 and complete all others.)
+Assignment Request mpiono un omorony hereby assign the right to receive payment for t applicant or authorized representative of the appl he above noted reservation under the NSHP to the idual or entity at the address below.
+A STD-204 m ord with the Energy Commission. ne following individual or entity and Name: Address: Phone Number: ---- complying with the requirements of the NSHP a despite the payment's assignment.
+I further und the applicant as specified on the NSHP-1 form, I and will remain liable for any tax consequences as derstand that I may revoke this payment assignment oviding written notice to the Energy Commission's ssociated with the reservation payment, ent at any time prior to the Energy Signature: Date: Name: Title: 7.
+Signature (1) The electrical generating system described Commission's NSHP, and has been install I above and in any attached documents meets the ed as of the date stated below. e terms and conditions of the Energy (2) The electrical generating system described d above and in any attached documents is properly operate the system as interconnected to the dist enected to the distribution grid no later than 3 mon later, after the reservation expiration date.
+(3) The rated electrical output of the generating system, the physical location of the system, and the equipment identified were installed as stated above in Sections 1-4.
 (4) Except as noted above, there were no changes in the information previously submitted for this system.

-The undersigned party further acknowledges that he or she is aware of the requirements and conditions of receiving funding under the NSHP, including the special reporting and repayment requirements for leased systems and systems providing electricity under a power purchase agreement, and agree to comply with all such requirements and conditions as provided in the Energy Commission's NSHP Guidebook, Seventh Edition, and the Building Energy Efficiency Standards (Title 24, Part 6) as a condition to receiving funding under the NSHP.
-If the system is leased or provides electricity through a power purchase agreement (PPA), an annual status report on the operation of the solar energy system must be submitted by the lessor or owner of the solar energy system, If the lease agreement or PPA is terminated and the system is removed from the building upon which it was originally installed within ten years of the system's installation or the start date of the agreement, whichever is later, the lessor or system owner is responsible for the funding repayment.
+The undersigned party further acknowledges that he or she is aware of the requirements and conditions of receiving funding under the NSHP, including the special reporting and repayment requirements for leased systems and systems providing electricity under a power purchase agreement, and agree to comply with all such requirements and conditions as provided in the Energy Commission's NSHP Guidebook, Ninth Edition, and the Building Energy Efficiency Standards (Title 24, Part 6) as a condition to receiving funding under the NSHP.
+If the system is leased or provides electricity through a power purchase agreement (PPA), an annual status report on the operation of the solar energy system must be submitted by the lessor or owner of the solar energy system.
+If the lease agreement or PPA is terminated and the system is removed from the building upon which it was originally installed within ten years of the system's installation or the start date of the agreement, whichever is later, the lessor or system owner is responsible for the funding repayment.
 As specified in the NSHP Guidebook, the undersigned applicant authorizes the Energy Commission during the term of the NSHP to exchange information on this form with the electric utility servicing the system in order to verify compliance with the NSHP requirements.

-Applicant/ Authorized Representative Required Supporting Documentation Documents to be Verified by Program Administrator Name: Final building permit signoff or occupancy permit (Code-Compliant) Final EPBI Documentation (NSHP PV-3)Final NSHP Energy Efficiency Title: projects only.)
-Ten-Year Warranty Form (NSHP-3) Documentation (CF-3R and NSHP EE-3) or utility new construction energy efficiency Signature: Payee Data Record (STD-204), and IRS W-9 if requested Lease or Power Purchase Agreement program payment letter (Tier I or Tier II projects only) • Utility Approval of Interconnection Date:
+Required Supporting Documentation Documents to be Verified by the Applicant/ Authorized Representative Final building permit signoff or occupancy Energy Commission Final EPBI Documentation (NSHP) Name: permit (Code-Compliant projects only.)
+PV-3) Title: Final Total System Cost Documentation Ten-Year Warranty Form (NSHP-3) Final NSHP Energy Efficiency Documentation (CF-3R and NSHP) Signature: Payee Data Record (STD-204) EE-3) or utility new construction Date: Lease or Power Purchase Agreement Utility Approval of Interconnection energy efficiency program payment letter (Tier I or Tier II projects only)